 We find upper bounds on the ULA relic density \oax obtained from binning the logarithmic ULA mass with a bin width of $\Delta\logm = 1$ around powers of ten.
 We treat each bin independently.
 We find upper bounds on the ULA relic density in each ULA mass bin with $\logm \leq -26$, as presented in Fig.~\ref{fig:constraints_2D}.
 We confirm the exclusion region below the $\logm=-25$ mass bin, which has been reported by \cite{Hlozek2015, Hlozek2018}, and \cite{Rogers2023}. eRASS1 galaxy cluster abundance alone yields the tightest constraints on the ULA relic density in the mass bins $\logm\in\{-27, -26\}$ with

-both at 95\% confidence level.
-Figure~\ref{fig:constraints_comparison} shows that these are the tightest upper bounds that have been presented in the literature.
-Combining our results with \planck 2015 CMB data \citep{Hlozek2018}, we find even tighter constraints both mass bins:
+both at a 95\% confidence level.
+Fig.~\ref{fig:constraints_comparison} shows that these are the tightest upper bounds that have been presented in the literature.
+Combining our results with the available chains from \planck 2015 CMB data \citep{Hlozek2018}, we find even tighter constraints in both mass bins:

-From eRASS1 galaxy cluster number counts alone, we find that the ULA relic density \oax cannot exceed $2.7\%$ of the total energy density of the Universe for $m_\mathrm{a} \leq 10^{-27.5}~\si{\electronvolt}$ and is bound below $0.84\%$ for ULA masses $10^{-27.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-26.5}~\si{\electronvolt}$ and below $0.36\%$ for ULA masses $10^{-26.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-25.5}~\si{\electronvolt}$.
+From eRASS1 galaxy cluster number counts alone, we find that the ULA relic density \oax cannot exceed $2.7\%$ of the total energy density of the universe for $m_\mathrm{a} \leq 10^{-27.5}~\si{\electronvolt}$ and is bound below $0.84\%$ for ULA masses $10^{-27.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-26.5}~\si{\electronvolt}$ and below $0.36\%$ for ULA masses $10^{-26.5}~\si{\electronvolt} \leq m_\mathrm{a} \leq 10^{-25.5}~\si{\electronvolt}$.
 A significant contribution of ULAs to the total dark matter density can thus be ruled out by the growth of structure as observed through eRASS1 galaxy cluster number counts.